Print Options:

 7

 Sprinkle a layer of breadcrumbs over the top and bake for about two hours, keeping an eye on it.
-Once a crust has formed, stir this back into the cassoulet, and top with some more breadcrumbs.
-You should do this about three times.
-Leave until the crust has just begun to char and take out of the oven.
+Once a crust has formed, stir this back into the cassoulet, and dust with a few more breadcrumbs.
+Leave until the crust has just begun to form and brown and take out of the oven.
 Rest for twenty minutes.

 8